Block Apps

 Block Apps based on Time Limits

-Newer versions of iOS (the operating system that powers iPhone devices) typically come pre-installed with the Shortcuts app.
-Shortcuts allow you to add automations on your device that can be used to block apps that a normal App Blocker can't restrict access to.
+Newer versions of iOS (the operating system that powers iPhone devices) typically come pre-installed with the Shortcuts app by Apple.
+Shortcuts allow you to add automations on your device and can be used to block apps.
+Unlike App Blockers that you download from the App Store, this approach can be used to block default apps like the settings app .

 This is the iPhone app-blocking "stack" we recommend to our Tech Lockdown readers since it provides the most reliable and comprehensive approach:

-1. Use DNS app blocking to disable internet-dependent apps entirely, or schedule when they can be used.
+- Use a Content Policy to disable internet-dependent apps entirely, or schedule when they can be used.
 This applies to the native version (downloaded from the app store) and web-version (accessed in Safari).
 You can comprehensively block entire categories of apps.
 You can also use the same DNS Content Policy to block porn on an iPhone .

-2. Use app blocklists to prevent apps from be installed on your iPhone in the first place.
-Supervised app blocking provides reliable native app blocking.
+- Use app blocklists to prevent apps from be installed on your iPhone in the first place.
+Supervised app blocking provides reliable native app blocking, especially if you are an adult trying to self-restrict app usage on your own iPhone.

 If supervising a device isn't an option, consider this native app-blocking combination:

-2. Restrict the settings app on iPhone so that the app blocker can't be toggled off via settings.
+- Restrict the settings app on iPhone using Apple Shortcuts so that the app blocker can't be toggled off via Screen Time settings.

 The DNS app blocking approach combined with supervised mode is more reliable and allows you to use your phone as normal without restricting key features like the settings app.
 Supervised mode has the added advantage of being force-enabled on your iPhone.
 I'd highly recommend checking it out if you're serious about creating a robust blocking and bypass prevention system.